kelvinvin/tp/docs/UserGuide.md

 ### 1.2 Overview

-You're a fitness instructor.
+You are a fitness instructor.

 You record your clients' details, training progress, payment status and your own timetable across 3 or 4 different applications.

 You struggle to keep all of them updated.
 You struggle even more to get insights out of them.

 FitEgo can help you with that.
 Here's how: